 I left Bethel Assembly Christian Academy because the school is academically held back.
 When I atended the school in elementary school the learning sysetm was top notch but in middle through high school the students are set for failure if they want to attend college because their educational resources are from Christian perspective organizations which nothing is wrong about that but it doesn't contain the essentials of learning sources you'll need for college.
 The school is focused on God which was the only great thing about the school and most of the teachers there are not liscenced for teaching.
 The school is not a preporatory school for college and future careers and I'm sorry if I offended any one but the truth needs to be told.

 Bethel Assembly Christian Academy is a private high school in Windsor.
-The principal of Bethel Assembly Christian Academy is Chris Howerton and can be contacted at firstname.lastname@example.org.
-144 students attend Bethel Assembly Christian Academy and are mostly White, non-Hispanic; Black, non-Hispanic; and Native American or Native Alaskan.
+The principal of Bethel Assembly Christian Academy is Chris Howerton, whose e-mail is firstname.lastname@example.org.
+144 children attend Bethel Assembly Christian Academy and identify mostly as White, non-Hispanic; Black, non-Hispanic; and Native American or Native Alaskan.
 Bertie Stem High is one of the nearest high schools.

 |Native American or Native Alaskan||0%||%|